RakhithJK/OfficeDev-teams-toolkit-wiki/Collaborating-on-TeamsFx-Project.md

 ## Collaborating on TeamsFx Project
-Previous version of Teams Toolkit is not easy for multiple users to develop the same project due to missing privilege to access Teams APP and AAD APP.
-If multiple developers want to share remote resources and work together, they need to manually handle permissions of Teams App and AAD APP which need deep understanding the low-level details about the TeamsFx project.
+Previous version of Teams Toolkit is not easy for multiple users to develop the same project due to missing privilege to access Teams APP and Microsoft Entra APP.
+If multiple developers want to share remote resources and work together, they need to manually handle permissions of Teams App and Microsoft Entra APP which need deep understanding the low-level details about the TeamsFx project.

 Teams Toolkit now natively support add other collaborators for TeamsFx project which is much easy and straightforward for collaborative development.